-Native Hawaiian households On average, planning to buy their next home had \$24,440 available for the down payment.
-This was less than half the amount non-Hawaiian households reported having available for a down payment (\$59.225).
-A larger percentage of Native Hawaiian (8.5%) than non- Native Hawaiian households (4.2%) reported that they had no funds available for a down payment.
-Hawaiian households planning to purchase their next home could afford to make a median monthly mortgage payment of \$1,680, while non- Native Hawaiian households can afford to pay much higher monthly housing payments (\$2,643).
+Native Hawaiian households On average. planning to buy their next home had \$24,440 available for the down payment.
+This was less than half the amount non-Hawaiian households reported having available for a down payment A larger percentage of Native (\$59,225).
+Hawaiian (8.5%) than non- Native Hawaiian households (4.2%) reported that they had no funds available for a down payment.
+Hawaiian households planning to purchase their next home could afford to make a median monthly mortgage payment of \$1,680, while non-Native Hawaiian households can afford to pay much higher monthly housing payments (\$2,643).